haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![chained-omni](images/chained-omni.png)

 In the chained scenario, once again C detects the need for a new leader and, together with A’s vote, becomes the next leader.
-This time, however, the election of C is not gossiped to server B since the ballots only include the A's own ballot number and QC status.
-This means that server B will not interrupt the stability of C’s leadership.
+This time, however, the election of C is not gossiped to server B. This is because the heartbeats that A sends only includes its own ballot number and NOT the ballot of its leader.
+Server B will not see that C has been elected and therefore not interrupt the stability of C’s leadership.
 Instead, servers A and C can continue to make progress as a quorum.

 ### Conclusion